Rodger Young: World War II

 Young, ignoring the order to withdraw and his wound, began crawling towards the Japanese position.
 Another machine gun burst wounded Young a second time, but he continued his advance, drawing the enemy fire away from his squad.
 As Young drew closer to the machine gun pit, he began responding with rifle fire and by throwing hand grenades at the nest, wounding or killing most of the soldiers inside.
 Young was soon hit by enemy fire and killed.
 Because of his actions, Young's platoon was able to withdraw from the ambush without any further casualties.

 On January 6, 1944, Young's family was presented with the Medal of Honor.

 Young's Medal of Honor citation reads:

 On July 31, 1943, the infantry company of which Pvt.
 Young was a member, was ordered to make a limited withdrawal from the battle line in order to adjust the battalion's position for the night.
 At this time, Pvt.
 Young's platoon was engaged with the enemy in a dense jungle where observation was very limited.
 The platoon suddenly was pinned down by intense fire from a Japanese machinegun concealed on higher ground only 75 yards away.
 The initial burst wounded Pvt.
 Young.
 As the platoon started to obey the order to withdraw, Pvt.
 Young called out that he could see the enemy emplacement, whereupon he started creeping toward it.
-Another burst from the machinegun wounded him the second time.
+Another burst from the machine gun wounded him the second time.
 Despite the wounds, he continued his heroic advance, attracting enemy fire and answering with rifle fire.
-When he was close enough to his objective, he began throwing handgrenades, and while doing so was hit again and killed.
+When he was close enough to his objective, he began throwing hand grenades, and while doing so was hit again and killed.
 Pvt.
 Young's bold action in closing with this Japanese pillbox and thus diverting its fire, permitted his platoon to disengage itself, without loss, and was responsible for several enemy casualties.

 Young's body was transferred to the United States in July 1949 and is now buried in McPherson Cemetery in Clyde, Ohio.